 Celebrate every milestone, together.
 Build lasting friendships.
 Shining Stars connects youth and families, recognizing youth on their journey with epilepsy and cultivating space for opportunities that foster pride and community.
 Learn more →

-Adults living with epilepsy are invited to come together to meet others, share the triumphs and challenges of living with seizures, and connect with those who understand the epilepsy journey.
-This group gathers in the meeting room at FM Area Foundation.
-If you have questions, please contact Outreach Manager Lisa
+Individuals, parents and family members impacted by epilepsy are invited to come together to meet others, share the triumphs and challenges of living with seizures, and connect with those who understand the epilepsy journey at the Rockford Road Hennepin County Library in New Hope.
+If you have questions, please contact

 Connect Groups gave Ary and Lynn an introduction to EFMN services, as it does for many families, but the first event they attended was the Rise Above Seizures Walk in 2011.
 Ary’s since become involved in a variety of youth events and joined the Shining Stars program.